 Washington later denied this assassination charge and explained that Van Braam told him the document only said the British were responsible for the death of Jumonville.

 Since the murder of a diplomatic envoy was illegal under 18th century law, Washington’s signature on a document charging him with the crime did not cast him in a favorable light among the French.

 When the Battle of Fort Necessity was officially over, the British were allowed to withdraw their troops, retain their weapons (except for their swivel cannons.)
 The British left the fort for Willis Creek on July 4.
 The French burned Fort Necessity and returned to Fort Duquesne, thus bringing the first battles of the French and Indian War to a close.

-The events of the war, as well as the debt that the British government incurred during the war, later paved the way for the American Revolution to begin in Boston and both wars greatly affected Massachusetts in the 18th century.
+The events of the war, as well as the debt that the British government incurred during the war, later paved the way for the American Revolution and both wars greatly affected Massachusetts in the 18th century.

 Middlekauf, Robert.
 Washington’s Revolution: The Making of America’s First Leader.
 Vintage Books, 2015.

 Dixon, David.
 Bushy Run Battlefield: Pennsylvania Trail of History Guide.
 Stackpole Books, 2003.